jumellet/generative-quadrotor/README.md

 ### Electronics

 To command the robot we connect the flight controller and flash it with the last version of [PX4](https://github.com/PX4/PX4-Autopilot).
+Motor depending on the application can be mounted with four screws.

 - Pixhawk 6C
 - Brushless motors x 4